-Nodal Market Non-Spinning Reserve Service Deployment and Recall Procedures
+Nodal Market Non-Spinning Reserve Service Deployment and Recall Procedure

-There are three situations that will cause Non-Spinning Reserve Service (NSRS) to be deployed.
+There are three situations that will cause Non-Spinning Reserve Service (Non-Spin) to be deployed.

-Detection of insufficient capacity for energy dispatch during periodic checking of available capacity for future operations.
+Detection of insufficient capacity for energy dispatch during periodic checking of available capacity.

 Disturbance conditions such as a unit trip, sustained frequency decay or sustained low frequency operations.